0xReself/BlockChainFundamentalExample/README.md

-# BlockChainFundamentalExample
+# Blockchain
-This is a Example of the Fundamental of a Blockchain

-nothing Special
+It feals more like a Linked List, nothing Special :)